-What is the school's policy on bullying?

-- All policies (including Behaviour and Anti-bullying) are on the school website. - All pupils have the right to feel safe at The John Fisher School. - All complaints of bullying will be taken seriously and investigated thoroughly.
+Psychology paid for by the school, Mentoring, Anger management / Feelings work.
+Bullying What is the school's policy on bullying?
+All policies (including Behaviour and Anti-bullying) are on the school website.
+All students have the right to feel safe at The John Fisher School.
+All complaints of bullying will be taken seriously and investigated thoroughly.
 The bully or bullies will be interviewed separately and together.
 The victim and any witnesses will be interviewed.
-If the complaint is upheld the bully or bullies will be told to stop in the first instance, if necessary in the presence of their parents. - Should there be reoccurrences of bullying behaviour more serious sanctions will be imposed. - A guarantee will be given to the victim that any repercussions, either in or out of school, will lead to the immediate imposition of the agreed sanctions. - Parents and victims will be informed of the general complaints procedure if they are not satisfied with the outcome.
+If the complaint is upheld the bully or bullies will be told to stop in the first instance, if necessary in the presence of their parents.
+Should there be reoccurrences of bullying behaviour more serious sanctions will be imposed.
+A guarantee will be given to the victim that any repercussions, either in or out of school, will lead to the immediate imposition of the agreed sanctions.
+Parents and victims will be informed of the general complaints procedure if they are not satisfied with the outcome.